MadMax129/Quickshare/README.md

 <!-- Add screen shot of gui -->
 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Quickshare is a tool that intends to simplify and speed up the process of sharing files, especially on local networks.
-We all have been stuck with the issue of quickly sharing files/folder onto other devices in the house, and therefore quickshare aims at tackling that issue.
+The reoccuring issue of needing a fast way of file sharing know can come to an end with Quickshare.
+By creating a user friendly gui, Quickshare allows for easily selecting what to send and where with only a click of a button.
 <br />
 <br />